Terry A. Davis: Onset of mental illness

 Davis became an atheist and described himself as a scientific materialist until experiencing what he called a "revelation from God".
-Starting in 1996, Davis was admitted to a psychiatric ward around every six months for reoccurring manic episodes, which began in March.
+Starting in March 1996, Davis was admitted to a psychiatric ward around every six months for recurring manic episodes.
 He also developed beliefs centering around space aliens and government agents.
 According to Davis, he attributed a profound quality to the Rage Against the Machine lyric "some of those that work forces are the same that burn crosses" and recalled "I started seeing people following me around in suits and stuff.
 It just seemed something was strange."
 He donated large sums of money to charity organizations, something he had never done before.
 Later, he surmised, "that act [probably] caused God to reveal Himself to me and saved me."

 Due to fear of the figures he believed were following him, Davis drove hundreds of miles south with no destination.
 After becoming convinced that his car radio was communicating with him, he dismantled his vehicle to search for tracking devices he believed were hidden in it, and threw his keys into the desert.
 He walked along the side of the highway, where he was then picked up by a police officer, who escorted Davis to the passenger seat of his cruiser.

 Davis escaped from the patrol vehicle and was hospitalized due to a broken collarbone.
 Distressed about a conversation in the hospital over artifacts found in his X-ray scans, interpreted by him as "alien artifacts", he ran from the hospital.
 He attempted to carjack a nearby truck before being arrested.
-In jail, he stripped himself, broke his glasses and jammed the frames into a nearby electrical outlet, trying to open his cell door by switching the breaker.
+In jail, he stripped himself, broke his glasses, and jammed the frames into a nearby electrical outlet, trying to open his cell door by switching the breaker.
 This failed, as he had been wearing non-conductive frames.
 He was admitted to a mental hospital for two weeks.